bettyblocks/running-wasm-component/examples/javascript/README.md

 - You need to have a WebAssembly component ready to be used.
 This can be downloaded from the Betty Blocks wasm builder.
 - Make sure you have the action ID and application ID for your Betty Blocks application, as these will be required to call the actions in the WebAssembly component.

-# Running a WebAssembly Component with TypeScript and Bun
+# Running a WebAssembly Component with Javascript and Bun

 ## Setup